M-antunes/CRUD/README.md

 ## Register Simulator.

 ### This is a simple design very well known as CRUD (create, read, update and delete).
-It is meant to show how easy it is to develop that part in any project.
+It is meant to show how easy it is to develop that part in any project using only Flutter.

 ### 0.1 - This is what the layout looks like:
 <img src="https://github.com/M-antunes/CRUD/blob/main/CRUD/home.png" height="500">